Revorius/VRChat-username-scanner/README.md

 node index.js
 ```

-3. The script will process all usernames, and the results will be written to two files:
+3. The script will process all usernames, and the results will be written to two files in the `results` directory.:

 - `available_usernames.txt` for usernames that are available.
 - `unavailable_usernames.txt` for usernames that are already taken.